 There are two routes you can follow:

-If you take route 1, you can stop by and explore the charming Brno, the second-largest city of Czech Republic fondly known as the Hidden Heart of Europe.
+If you take route 1, you can stop by and explore the charming Brno, the second-largest city of the Czech Republic fondly known as the Hidden Heart of Europe.
 Check out the Náměstí Svobody, Veveří Castle, and Cathedral of St Peter and Paul.
 Have a cup of coffee and traditional větrník at Cafe Momenta.

 Route 2 allows you to discover the little gem in Bohemia, Český Krumlov.
 It’s a delight to walk the streets of this stunningly beautiful UNESCO World Heritage Site.
 Visit Český Krumlov Castle for the best views over the town.

 I know, you’d crave a good cup of coffee after you’re done walking and photographing the town.
 Head to Cafe Hradek for they brew the best coffee in the town.
 Hey, couple your cup of coffee with their homemade ginger cake, and you’re sorted.